Relations between Information and Estimation in Discrete-Time L\'evy Channels

-The channel defined in (\ref{eq:gamma-channel}) is a very simple scalar observation model.
-The input simply modulates the scale parameter of a Gamma distributed random variable.
+Hence, we know that for the gamma channel, $\sigma = 0, \nu(dz) = e^{-z} z^{-1}dz, z>0$.
+The channel defined in (\ref{eq:gamma-channel}) is a very simple observation model.
+The input simply modulates the scale parameter of a gamma distributed random variable.
 It is therefore striking that this probabilistic model joins the elite group of channels which enjoy a unique relationship between mutual information and optimal estimation.
-We summarize this in the following result, a direct consequence of Theorem \ref{thm:levy-i-mmle}. \begin{theorem} Let non-negative random variable $X \sim P$ be the input to the Gamma channel, which satisfies the Input Regularity Property, i.e. $\E X<\infty$.
-Let $Y_\gamma$ denote the channel output at SNR $\gamma$.
-Then, we have,
+We summarize this in the following result, a direct consequence of Theorem \ref{thm:levy-i-mmle}. \begin{theorem} Let non-negative random variable $X \sim P$ be the input to the gamma channel that satisfies $\mathbb{E}X<\infty$ and for any $0<\gamma<\infty$,